Ex-producer escalates lawsuit, claiming Fox News lawyers deleted messages from her phone - KTVZ

 A former Fox News producer who claims the right-wing network pressured her to give false testimony escalated her own lawsuit against the company, adding CEO Suzanne Scott as defendant and accusing Fox’s lawyers of deleting messages from her phone.

-In explosive lawsuits filed last month, Abby Grossberg claimed Fox lawyers bullied her into protection the network and its on-air personalities in her deposition for the Dominion Voting Systems’ case.
+In explosive lawsuits filed last month, Abby Grossberg claimed Fox lawyers bullied her into protecting the network and its on-air personalities in her deposition for the Dominion Voting Systems’ case.

 Grossberg now accuses Scott of being complicit in the alleged coercion, according to her amended lawsuit.